JERMAINE ANDERSON

 General Manager & Vice President of Basketball Operations

-The Toronto native was a highly respected mainstay with Canada’s Senior Men’s National Team from 2004-18, earning the nickname “Rock” for being a stabilizing leader as point guard and team captain during 14 years that included more than 80 international games.
-He also played 11 seasons in European pro leagues where his journey took him to 15 teams in eight countries.
+A highly respected mainstay with Canada’s Senior Men’s National Team from 2004-18, Anderson earned the nickname “Rock” for being a stabilizing leader as point guard and team captain for 14 years, including more than 80 international games.
+He also played 11 seasons across Europe where his journey took him to 15 teams in eight countries.
 Off the court, he secured funding and sponsorships to implement youth programs in some of those cities.

-In 2018, Anderson founded the Fifty For Free Youth Community Initiative, a not-for-profit organization based in Toronto and Halifax that is focused on building character, cultivating financial literacy, and developing basketball skills with youth from under-served communities.
-In its first four years, the program has brought together 300 students and more than 40 mentors to laugh, learn and play together, creating lifelong bonds at no cost to the students or their families.
+In 2018, Anderson founded the Fifty For Free Youth Community Initiative, a not-for-profit organization based in Toronto and Halifax focused on building character, cultivating financial literacy, and developing basketball skills with youth from underserved communities.
+The program has brought together hundreds of students and more than 50 mentors to laugh, learn and play together, creating lifelong bonds at no cost to the students or their families.
 Over the course of several months, each participant benefits from workshops that address credit, real estate, taxes, budgeting, investing, and more.

 Share by: